Cray-HPE/docs-csm/operations/boot_orchestration/BOS_API_Versions.md

 # Boot Orchestration

-The Boot Orchestration Service \(BOS\) currently supports two API versions, v1 and v2, that have different APIs and underlying mechanisms for performing operations on nodes.
+The Boot Orchestration Service (BOS) currently supports two API versions, v1 and v2, that have different APIs and underlying mechanisms for performing operations on nodes.
-The following is a summary of the changes, and the upgrade path, for users wishing to compare the two.
+The following is a summary of the changes BOS v2 made from v1, and the upgrade path from v1 to v2.

 - [BOS v1 removal](#bos-v1-removal)
 - [BOS v2 improvements](#bos-v2-improvements)